danhper/eclair/docs/src/configuration.md

 # Configuration

 Eclair can be used without any configuration but it is possible to configure it to make the experience smoother.
+Eclair will also load [Foundry's configuration](https://book.getfoundry.sh/reference/config/overview) which can be used for some settings such as the RPC URL and the Etherscan API key.
+Using the global configuration at `~/.foundry/foundry.toml` can be convenient for such settings.

 ## RPC URL